We are a small family business

-Free shipping on orders over $100 inside the continental US
+Free shipping on orders $150+ inside the continental US

-Bulk discounts are calculated at the final checkout screen
+Bulk order discounts calculated at final checkout page

 How To Grow Mushrooms On Logs Or Stumps Using Mushroom Plug Spawn